mixpanel/mixpanel-iphone/README.md

 	git clone http://github.com/mixpanel/mixpanel-iphone.git

-or download the latest version from
+Or download the latest version from
 <http://github.com/mixpanel/mixpanel-iphone/zipball/master> and extract the
 files.
 The respository has three folders: